What is it?

 How to tell if a young person is anxious

 Young people may differ in the ways that they react and respond to feelings of anxiety and worry.
-For example some young people may become irritable and argumentative, whilst others may be more withdrawn and subdued.
-Anxiety not only affects the way a young person feels emotionally and physically, but it also affects the way they think and behave.
+For example, some young people may become irritable and argumentative, whilst others may be more withdrawn and subdued.
+Anxiety not only affects the way a young person feels emotionally and physiologically, but it also affects the way they think and behave.

 - Feeling sick